Ethan-Kwok/wordhunt-trainer/README.md

 # Features
 - Fully functional Word Hunt game
+- Reveal individual words and reveal all words functionality
-- Ability to adjust possible points of the Word Hunt board
+- Ability to adjust quality (total possible points) of the Word Hunt board
-- Solution reveal functionality
+- Toggle option to switch between 4x4 and 5x5 boards

 # Installation
 1. Clone the repository